 Blood, Sweat and Terrors

-Posted in: Disc Reviews by Jeremy Butler on November 8th, 2018
+Posted in: No Huddle by Jeremy Butler on November 8th, 2018

 The films started off rocky, especially with that first story, which could have done with a great deal more backstory and less with the fish demon wearing a mask of human skin cursing the lead character.
 I also don’t think that should have been the opening short, as it set the wrong tone for the film overall.
 After watching that, I found myself questioning how I was gonna set through 98 minutes of this level of insanity.